Rhevin/ddnscloudflare/README.md

 # DDNS Cloudflare
-this will help you change your A record to your cloudflare domain / sub domain by updating it dynamicaly when it's change it's suitable for raspberry / pine64 user that need to remote it but have dynamic IP, almost same with https://ngrok.com/ but using your own domain
+this will help you change your A record to your cloudflare domain / sub domain by updating it dynamicaly when it's change.
+It's suitable for raspberry / pine64 user that need to remote it but have dynamic IP, almost same with https://ngrok.com/ but using your own domain

 # Preparation
 + Make sure you already have domain that pointed to Cloudflare